-Parental behaviors can indicate child abuse or neglect, so staff will be alert to parentchild interactions or concerning parental behaviours.
-This could include parents who are under the influence of drugs or alcohol or the indication that there is a sudden change in their mental health.
+Parental behaviors can indicate child abuse or neglect, so staff will be alert to parent-child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health.

 Children may report abuse happening to themselves, their peers or their family members.
-All reports made by children to staff will be taken seriously and will be responded to in line with this policy.
+All reports made by children to staff will be taken seriously and will be responded to in line with this policy